FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 Connect the network to a Google point of presence, and enable Direct Peering.

 Connect the on-premises network to Google’s public infrastructure via a partner that supports Carrier Peering.
+(Correct!
+Carrier Peering allows using a Google partner to connect to Google public infrastructure, such as Workspace or YouTube.)

 8.
 Cymbal Direct drones continuously send data during deliveries.
 You need to process and analyze the incoming telemetry data.
 After processing, the data should be retained, but it will only be accessed once every month or two.
 Your CIO has issued a directive to incorporate managed services wherever possible.
 You want a cost-effective solution to process the incoming streams of data.
 What should you do?